jgscott/STA380/syllabus.md

 ## Course details

 Instructors:
-- Dr. James Scott (morning section).
-Office hours on Mondays and Wednesdays, 3:20 to 4:20 PM, in CBA 6.478.
+- Dr. James Scott.
+Office hours on Fridays, 6:40am to 7:30am, and 2:00 PM to 3:00 PM, via Zoom.
+(All times are US central time.)
-- Dr. Jared Fisher (afternoon section).
-Office hours on Tuesdays and Thursdays, 12:00 to 1:30 PM, CBA 2.542.
+- Dr. Jennifer Starling.
+Office hours TBA.

 Students in both sections are welcome to attend either set of office hours!